 Was it just a lapse in memory?
 Nope.
 Immediately after each game, researchers quizzed the children on the identities of the givers and takers.
 The kids recalled both groups with high rates of accuracy.
 The findings, which were published in Psychological Science, even held when the scientists analyzed exclusively results from the kids who answered the memory check questions correctly.

-Read the whole story: The Brink
+Read the whole story (subscription may be required): The Brink